-- The Essay Portfolios folder is located in Blackboard toward the top of the Course Content.
+- 1. The Essay Portfolios folder is located in Blackboard toward the top of the Course Content.
 The Essay Portfolios folder is a central location where all essay-related assignments and activities are submitted and completed:

-- Outlines

-- Outline Review Groups

-- Initial Essay Drafts
+- Rough Drafts

 - Peer Review Workshops

-- Final Drafts - 2.
-Outline Review Groups: these are like little peer review groups for the essay outlines.
-Students review one other student's outline, focusing mainly on the thesis, topic sentences, and rephrased thesis. - 3.
-Peer Review Workshops: these are comprehensive peer review experiences.
+- Final Drafts

+2. Peer Review Workshops: these are comprehensive peer review experiences.
 Students review one other student's initial draft, rating it on the rubric criteria of unity, support, coherence, and sentence skills.
 Scale ratings are used and written comments are sometimes required.